Beautlitfy/cli/README.md

 Start a server and enjoy!
 We use [es-dev-server](https://open-wc.org/developing/es-dev-server.html) to serve our components and apps, you only need one command to serve `app`, `component`, `providers`

 To custom server port you can use `BEAUTLITFY_PORT` env var, default is `8080`

+You can to use SASS, LESS or Stylus into your UI components, only yo must be specified into beautlitfy.toml > styles a valid style, automatically we add to your CSS code an autorprefixer to be it more compatible with browsers